 Recently, you notice that your fluffy friend tend to scoot its bottom across the floor, an iconic behavior of dogs.
 Considering the erratic personality of cats, you first thought is that your pet is simply playing around to kill time.
 Nonetheless, upon close inspection, you cats often leave behind brown discharges as it drags its behind through the house interior.
 The liquids emit a rather foul odor and as a result, you assume that your pet is in serious trouble.
 So what pet owners should do if they face a "cat leaking brown fluid" issue.

-In the case you are worried about the health of your pet and wish to know what is going on, this article is for you.
-Down below, you would be provided with everything that cat parents must know about the issue of "cat leaking brown fluid" from cause to treatments.
+In case you are worried about the health of your pet and wish to know what is going on, this article is for you.
+Down below, you would be provided with everything that cat parents must know about the issue of "cat leaking brown fluid" from causes to treatments.
 Generally speaking, the anus area of a cat is vulnerable to a variety of ailments so pet owners have to pay attention to that spot.
 As soon as you detect something strange, it's of utmost importance to take your cat to a reputable veterinary clinic for thorough health screenings.

 Causes Of The Discharges: Summary